PostgreSQL Database Management and Usage

 Use the EXPLAIN

-command to analyze SQL query execution plans, understand how the database processes your queries, and identify potential performance bottlenecks.
+command to analyze SQL query execution plans.
+This reveals how the database executes your queries and helps identify bottlenecks.

 EXPLAIN SELECT * FROM your_table_name WHERE column_name = 'value';